pydata/xarray/README.rst

 N-dimensional variants of the core pandas_ data structures, ``Series`` and ``DataFrame``: the xray ``DataArray`` and ``Dataset``.

-**xray** aims to provide a pandas-like and pandas-compatible toolkit for analytics on *multi-dimensional* labeled arrays.
-Our approach also builds on the `Common Data Model`_ for self-describing scientific data (e.g., `NetCDF`_ and OpenDAP), in widespread use in the Earth sciences: ``xray.Dataset`` is an in-memory representation of a NetCDF file.
+Our goal is to provide a pandas-like and pandas-compatible toolkit for analytics on multi-dimensional arrays, rather than the tabular data for which pandas excels.
+Our approach adopts the `Common Data Model`_ for self- describing scientific data in widespread use in the Earth sciences (e.g., `NetCDF`_ and OpenDAP): ``xray.Dataset`` is an in-memory representation of a NetCDF file.

 .. _pandas: http://pandas.pydata.org
 .. _PyData: http://pydata.org